itzblakebro/itzblakebro/README.md

 ## Howdy 👋
-I'm Blake, just a certified desk chair *developer*
+I'm Blake, a certified desk chair *developer* and sim pilot!

 ## Projects
 Check out some of my projects